tbaudier/iccr2024_templates/README.md

 # Templates for submissions to the Fully3D 2021

-Recommended templates to use for submission to the 16th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine, 19 - 23 July 2021, Leuven, Belgium.
+Recommended templates for submissions to the 16th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine, 19 - 23 July 2021, Leuven, Belgium.

-We strongly encourage use of the latex template (fully3d_template.tex), but also provide a Word template (fully3d_template.docx).
+We strongly encourage the use of the latex template (fully3d_template.tex), but also provide a Word template (fully3d_template.docx).

-Submission guide lines:
+fully_3d_template.pdf is a rendered preview generated from the latex template.

+**Submission rules:**
-- submission only in pdf format
+- Submission only in pdf format
-- two column format with font size 11
+- Two colum format with font size 11
-- maximum 4 pages
+- Maximum 4 A4 pages including everything (strict limit)
-- in addition: prepare short abstract (max 150 words) to be entered in online submission system!
-This will be used for the program and will not be part of the pdf!
-You do not need to include this short abstract in this pdf.
+- In addition: prepare short abstract (max 150 words) to be entered in online submission system!
+This will only be used for the program.
+It will **not** be used for the review process **nor** for the final proceedings.